Table of Contents

 - You need a valid email address along with a mobile number.

 2. Fill in the required details

-Once you create an account, you will be redirected to a form to complete the online registration process.
+Once you create an account, you have to fill out a form to complete the online registration process.
 After you have filled in the necessary details, you can review them and submit the form for registration.
 The last step is to pay the fee.

 3. Submit your application

 This is the final step of the process, where you have to pay the application fees.
 The application fees are between $60 and $100.

 There are no specific eligibility criteria to appear for LSAT examinations.
 However, candidates must confirm the eligibility criteria of the university that they wish to apply for before registering for the LSAT exam.

 It’s important to score well on the LSAT exam.
 But it’s also so important to be consistent with your preparation.

 Here are a few tips that can help you score better-

 1. Practice, practice, and pratice!